 - Port-mortem photos fell out of fashion.

-Again, women’s mourning dress was simplified.
-The mourning period for a husband was once more shortened (to 18 months), but the period for brothers, sons and nephews was extended.
+Rules for women’s clothing were once again simplified.
+The mourning period for a husband shortened to 18 months, but the period for brothers, sons and nephews was extended.

-As the rules relaxed, people were able to decide, according to individual preference, how intensely they wanted to mourn.
-Still, into the 1920s, it was customary to wear black for a period of deep mourning.
+As the rules relaxed, people were able to decide according to their individual preference how intensely they wanted to mourn.
+Still, into the 1920s, it was customary to wear black.